-The revisions to this chapter add minimum application requirements for virtual manufacturers.
+The revisions to COMAR 10.34.22 Licensing of Wholesale Prescription Drug or Device Distributors, add minimum application requirements for virtual manufacturers.
 It also includes new regulations for reinstatement, procedures for ceasing to operate, and relocation.
 These revisions impose a positive economic impact on the issuing agency since less time will be required of Board staff to process applications.
 These revisions impose a positive impact on virtual manufacturers because they may now utilize less time staff time completing the application.